 Even if the thrower twists/turns during the throwing action, this should still be considered "kawazu-gake" and be penalised.
-Techniques such as o-soto-gari, o-uchi-gari, and uchimata where the foot/leg is entwined with opponent's leg will be permitted and should be scored.
+Techniques such as o-soto-gari, o-uchi-gari, and uchi-mata where the foot/leg is entwined with opponent's leg will be permitted and should be scored.

-2. To apply kansetsu-waza anywhere other than to the elbow joint.
-To attempt such throws as harai-goshi, uchi-mata, etc., with only one hand gripping the opponent's lapel from a position resembling ude-hishigi-waki-gatame (in which the wrist of the opponent is trapped beneath the thrower's armpit) and deliberately falling, face down, onto the tatami is likely to cause injury and will be penalised.

-No intent to throw an opponent cleanly onto his back is a dangerous action and will be treated in the same way as ude-hishigi-waki-gatame.

-3. To fall directly to the tatami while applying or attempting to apply techniques such as ude-hishigi-waki-gatame (see point 2 above).

-4. Uke, when behind tori, cannot reap tori's leg or legs from the inside.

-5. To make any action this may endanger or injure the opponent especially the opponent's neck or spinal vertebrae.

-6. Intentionally fall backwards when the other athlete is clinging to his back and when either athlete has control of the other's movement.

-7. To lift the opponent off the tatami and forcefully push him back onto the tatami without a judo technique.

-8. To disregard the referee's instructions.

-9. To make unnecessary calls, remarks, or gestures derogatory to the opponent or referee during the contest.

-10. To wear or to have inside the judogi a hard or metallic object (covered or not).

-11. Any action against the spirit of judo (this includes anything that can be described as anti-judo, for example being in the lead and, in the last seconds of the match, leaving the competition area to prevent the opponent from taking grips) may be punished by a direct hansoku-make at any time in the contest.
+- 2. The application of kani-basami and do-jime (applying leg scissors to the opponent's trunk, neck or head (scissor with crossed feet), while stretching out the legs) be penalised with hansoku-make. - 3.
+To apply kansetsu-waza (ashi-garami, ude-gaeshi etc.) anywhere other than to the elbow joint. - 4.
+To fall directly to the tatami while applying or attempting to apply techniques such as ude-hishigi-waki-gatame (see point 3 above). - 5.
+Applying kansetsu-waza or shime-waza in tachi-shisei with a judo throwing technique with be penalised with hansoku-make.
+See also Article 18.1.2 Shido for an Illegal Move point 29. - 6.
+Uke, when behind tori, cannot reap tori's leg or legs from the inside. - 7.
+To make any action this may endanger or injure the opponent especially the opponent's neck or spinal vertebrae. - 8.
+Intentionally fall backwards when the other athlete is clinging to his back and when either athlete has control of the other's movement. - 9.
+To lift the opponent off the tatami and forcefully push him back onto the tatami without a judo technique. - 10.
+To disregard the referee's instructions. - 11.
+To make unnecessary calls, remarks, or gestures derogatory to the opponent or referee during the contest. - 12.
+To wear or to have inside the judogi a hard or metallic object (covered or not). - 13.
+Any action against the spirit of judo (this includes anything that can be described as anti-judo, for example being in the lead and, in the last seconds of the match, leaving the competition area to prevent the opponent from taking grips) may be punished by a direct hansoku-make at any time in the contest.